 - Providing students the opportunity to reflect on their responses rather than give on-the-spot answers in a time-pressured class environment.

 - Providing students who miss the class when the evaluations are completed the opportunity to express their views.

-- Spreading out the evaluation process over three to four weeks near the end of term, allowing students the opportunity to complete the evaluations at personally convenient times and avoiding the “evaluation overload” phenomenon that can result when students are asked to evaluate five courses in one week.
+- Spreading out the evaluation process over three to six weeks near the end of term, allowing students the opportunity to complete the evaluations at personally convenient times and avoiding the “evaluation overload” phenomenon that can result when students are asked to evaluate five courses in one week.

 - Eliminating the need to retype student comments to preserve anonymity.

 - Easily allowing for customization of the course evaluation form to reflect the characteristics of different courses.

 - Eliminating the paper required for data collection, analysis and communication of results; conservative estimates indicate that Mercury eliminates the need for approximately 480,000 sheets of paper (96 boxes) annually